 The Wine route

 The wine route is easy to follow and very accessible if you have a car.
 The vineyards are just 30min to 1h distance from the city, so it's the perfect day trip.

 Pro tip: you have to reserve if you wish to do tours and tasting.
 Also, most of the vineyards are closed on Mondays.

 Of course, we decided to do the route on a Monday and of course, most of them were closed.
 Luckily, we could go to Villa Yustina, one of the best winery in the region.
 The oenologist gave us a great wine tour and an excellent wine tasting.
 We were spoiled to have her just for us so we could ask a bunch of questions.
 She was the one that recommended us Vino Culture.

 Orbelus winery makes really good organic wine and the building is shaped like half a barrel, which makes it easy to recognize.
 Unfortunately, it was closed during our visit but we had the chance to taste the wine in restaurants.

 My husband is very intrigued and captivated by the communist era so it was no surprise that when I told him about Buzludzha, also called the UFO monument, I knew we will do a stop.

-The gigantic monument is a symbol of the power of the party at the time and it was constructed for large meeting in the 70's .
+The gigantic communist monument is a symbol of the power of the party at the time and it was constructed for large meetings in the 70's .
 Located on top of the central Balkans, it holds particular significance since it was where the Bulgarian rebels did their final battle against the Ottoman Empire in the 19th century.